jeffrey-w/ReflActive/README.md

 __Composite Metadata__

-Sometimes, you may want to indicate that a collection of types are logically connected.
+Sometimes, you may want to indicate that a collection of types are logically similar.
 Perhaps they each represent different modes of operation for a single category of computation.
 It would be awkward to have to differentiate them using only the `Name` property of the `IActivationTargetMetadata` interface.
 That is why the interface also declares a `Discriminator` property, with a corresponding property declared on the `AnalysisTargetAttribute`.
 When types belong to